 Mirror Lock-Up:

-In addition to settings, mastering specific techniques can significantly enhance your night sky photography:
+In addition to settings, specific techniques can be learned to significantly improve night sky photography.

 1. Star Trails